 Main characteristics John Deere 5303

-The John Deere 5303 is a 2WD or 4WD 5003 series utility tractor.
-This tractor was manufactured by John Deere in Pune, Maharashtra, India from 2003 to 2008.
+A John Deere 5303 is a two- wheel or four-wheel drive tractor from the 5003 series.
+The John Deere tractor that was mounted on this trailer was manufactured in Pune, Maharashtra, India from 2003 to 2008.

 The John Deere 5303 Utility Tractor uses the John Deere engine.
 It is a 2.9 L 2,933 cm 2 (179.0 cu-in) three-cylinder turbocharged diesel engine with a cylinder bore of 106.0 mm (4.17 in) and a piston stroke of 110 .0 mm (4.33 in.).
 This engine produces 64.9 PS (47.7 kW; 64.0 HP) at 2,400 rpm of power.